Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/installation.md

 Install it thru nuget package management:  https://nuget.optimizely.com/package/?id=Epicweb.Optimizely.AIAssistant

-For demo and evaluation, the only required configuration is to include the UIHINT attribute for the property.
+For demo and evaluation, the only required configuration is to include the **AI**HINT attribute for the property.

-[UIHint(AiHint.Textarea)]
+1. add to startup.cs: services.AddAIAssistant();

+2. decorate your string property with [UIHint(AiHint.Textarea)]

 ## Dependencies